 Conditioning at Mickey D's "What do parents do, at a fast food restaurant, to encourage desirable behaviors and discourage undesirable behaviors?
 Are the principles of operant conditioning being used?"
 Check out Raymond Rogoway's clever assignment for understanding and applying principles of conditioning.

 Culture: Barnga This game teaches participants about inter-cultural awareness: In Barnga, participants experience the shock of realizing that despite many similarities, people of differing cultures perceive things differently or play by different rules.
 Players learn that they must understand and reconcile these differences if they want to function effectively in a cross-cultural group.
 Essentially, the game induces feelings of culture shock in the limited (and safe) environment of a classroom.
-See also a PDF of directions here.
+Opens in PDF.
+Also available here.

 Cultural Identity: The Cultural Circles Exercise Phani Radhakrishnan, University of Toronto, designed the Cultural Circles Exercise to help students in her Diversity in the Workplace class become more aware of cultural identity.
 Students discuss their own heritage and cultural background one-on-one with others in the class and identify sources of pride in their own culture.